maptimeLA/Tiled-Historical-Maps/Georeferencing.md

 8. Click on the corresponding location in the base map (you can zoom the map, not sure you can move around.
 If you need to, do; you'll just have to cancel the add point, move and then reselect add point)
 9. Click OK.
 A red dot will appear on both maps for that control point
 10. Repeat steps 5 through 10 for four or more control points.
 Generally near each corner and a few in the middle
-11. Select Save GP Points ![SavePoints]
+11. Select Save GP Points ![SavePoints].
+5th icon from left
 12. Probably use same name to avoid confusion
 13. Select Georefence Point folder
 14. Save
-15. Click Start Georeferencing. ![StartGeoref] Takes several seconds on my computer
+15. Click Start Georeferencing. ![StartGeoref] 2nd icon from left.
+Takes several seconds on my computer
 16. Toggle to the base map and see that your new referenced scan is there
   - If not look for your new map in the Layers list and check that the SRS is correct
   - If still not showing check Layers order panel and make sure it's above the base map (it's usually at the bottom under your base map)

-- The georeferencing points created in QGIS don't seem to automatically saved.
-May be useful to keep these for adjustments.
 - See some of the street name changes for LA  [here](https://secure-shore-68966.herokuapp.com/streets "Croatian Restaurants site")
 - Pay attention to Layers Order in QGIS if your map scan is not showing